Select a different country, or region, to see specific content for your location!

 Fuel price

-The average fuel price according to the RHA survey for October is 107.08 pence per litre.
+The current average fuel price according to the RHA survey is 151.65 pence per litre.

 Subscibe to newsletter